 Luna Pier is a very small city located in the state of Michigan.
 With a population of 1,367 people and just one neighborhood, Luna Pier is the 420th largest community in Michigan.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Luna Pier is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Luna Pier isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Luna Pier are a mix of both white- and blue-collar jobs.
 Overall, Luna Pier is a city of managers, sales and office workers, and professionals.
 There are especially a lot of people living in Luna Pier who work in management occupations (11.53%), sales jobs (9.98%), and office and administrative support (7.98%).

 The city is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Luna Pier has relatively fewer families with younger children, and/or college students.
 Combined, this makes Luna Pier a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.